kagami-c/MzLoader/README.md

 # MzLoader

-A fast and lightweight mass spectrometry data importing library.
+An extremely fast and lightweight mass spectrometry data importing library.

-MzLoader is specific designed for ms2 data importing.
-Thus some fields in mass spectra will not be extracted and some spectra will be skipped in order to accelerating the loading speed.
+MzLoader is specific designed for importing ms2 data.
+Therefore, some fields in mass spectra will not be extracted and some spectra will be skipped so as to accelerating the loading speed.

 Makefile is written for MSVC and Clang.
 Please feel free to make adjustments on it.

 ## Usage

 The basic usage is available in test/ folder.
 To run unittest, please change the directory to test/ folder first.

 ## Dependencies